 Reasoning mode in Gemma 4: how to enable, when needed, and how much it costs — 2026

 What happens inside this block depends on the task.
 I've observed three patterns:

-For complex code (Spring Boot endpoint) – the model analyzes what is needed, lists the components to include (Entity, Repository, Service, Controller), plans the structure, performs self-correction if something is forgotten.
+For complex code (Spring Boot endpoint) – the model analyzes what's needed, lists the components to include (Entity, Repository, Service, Controller), plans the structure, and performs self-correction if something is missed.
 Takes 60-73 seconds.

-For text (explaining RAG for business) – the model determines the audience, formulates analogies, plans the paragraph structure, checks if prompt constraints are met.
-Takes 37 seconds – and thanks to this, it independently added a comparison table that I didn't ask for, but which genuinely improved the answer.
+For text (explaining RAG for business) – the model identifies the audience, formulates analogies, plans the paragraph structure, and checks if prompt constraints are met.
+Takes 37 seconds – and thanks to this, it even added a comparison table I didn't ask for, but which genuinely improved the answer.

+Reasoning mode in Gemma 4: how to enable, when needed, and how much it costs — 2026